Aayush-S/NewsMatch/README.md

-# political-bias-viz
+# NewsMatch
-Political Bias Visualization website for CSE 6242
+NewsMatch: A Political Bias Recommendation and Visualization Website.

-## Setting up dataset
+## Setting up the Dataset
 1. If you only want to use the first 10k articles of the dataset, no setup is needed!

-If you want to download more of the dataset:
+If you want to download more of the dataset (*will run slower*):

 1. Download the *clustered_articles_100k.csv* file (or whichever size file you like) and add it to the server file.
 * If your file isn't called *clustered_articles_100k.csv*, then go into *setup.sql* and change line 14 to hold the name of your file.